 Length: 4-3/8 inches

 Whopper Plopper 130

-This is the size of Whopper Plopper that people buy the most.
+This is the size of the Whopper Plopper that people buy the most.
 The 130 model is just right for most bass fishing situations because it is neither too big nor too small.
 You could compare the size to the body of a Zara Spook.
-These baits should work fine with your topwater rod, and it will give you the best chance of catching bass of all sizes.
+These baits should work fine with your topwater rod, and they will give you the best chance of catching bass of all sizes.

 This is the first size on the list that has both a rattling and a silent version.
 It’s also the only size that comes in both freshwater and saltwater forms.
 The only difference is that saltwater fishing hooks are stronger and the colors are more suited to saltwater.

 Length: 5 inches